4eck-qed/PChat-App/README.md

 | PChat P2P  |     50053     | 192.168.1.103 |     50053     |   TCP    |

 If you don't find the option there is maybe an option to show advanced settings.

+## Setup the config

+Go into the api/config folder and open network.cfg.
+Set the value of LS_IP to the ip address of the Lookup Server (soon).